Kav-K/GPTDiscord/README.md

 ### Automatic AI Moderation

-`/system moderations status:on` - Turn on automatic chat moderations.
+`/mod set status:on` - Turn on automatic chat moderations.

-`/system moderations status:off` - Turn off automatic chat moderations
+`/mod set status:off` - Turn off automatic chat moderations

-`/system moderations status:off alert_channel_id:<CHANNEL ID>` - Turn on moderations and set the alert channel to the channel ID you specify in the command.
+`/mod set status:off alert_channel_id:<CHANNEL ID>` - Turn on moderations and set the alert channel to the channel ID you specify in the command.

 - The bot needs Administrative permissions for this, and you need to set `MODERATIONS_ALERT_CHANNEL` to the channel ID of a desired channel in your .env file if you want to receive alerts about moderated messages.
 - This uses the OpenAI Moderations endpoint to check for messages, requests are only sent to the moderations endpoint at a MINIMUM request gap of 0.5 seconds, to ensure you don't get blocked and to ensure reliability.